 5A – The first big expense fund to create is a rainy day fund; a minimum of 3 months of basic expenses is needed.

-Once a fully funded rainy day is secured, a small step towards financial independence occurred.
+Once a fully funded rainy day is secured, a small step towards financial independence occurs.

 While funding a rainy day fund or any big expense funds in Money Bliss Step 5, contribute to an employer retirement plan only up to the employer’s match.

-By setting aside money for big expenses, then you are able to not become slave to the lender and stay out of debt.
+By setting aside money for big expenses, then you can stay out of debt.

-Revisiting this step again to build up savings goal is completely normal.
-You pay in cash vs. strapped to a debt.
+Revisiting this step again to build up savings goals is completely normal.
+You pay in cash vs. strapped to debt.
 If revisiting this step, continue the current allocations on retirement savings.

 6. Save for Retirement

 Personally, I am guilty, too.
-In my 20s, my first response to saving for retirement was I will start once I get a pay raise.
+In my 20s, my first response to saving for retirement was I would start once I got a pay raise.
 Yes, I did contribute some here and there.
-Rather, if I could do it over again, I would start saving for retirement at my first job when I was 14 and set aside at least 15% of income.
-Good habits to start young.
+Rather, if I could do it over again, I would start saving for retirement at my first job when I was 14 and set aside at least 15% of my income.
+Good habits to start as young adults.

 So, Money Bliss step 6 is saving for retirement.

-Contribute 15% of gross income to retirement accounts, like 401(k), IRA, Roth IRA, or SEP IRA.
+Contribute 15% of gross income (or max out) to retirement accounts, preferably tax-advantaged accounts like Roth 401(k) or Roth IRA.

-If you have a choice between retirement accounts, Money Bliss recommends to always choose a Roth account.
+If you have a choice between retirement accounts, Money Bliss recommends always choosing a Roth account.
 With a Roth IRA or 401(k), taxes are taken out on the contribution; however, distributions and growth are tax-free. (at least under the current tax code)